 Specific laws vary significantly by jurisdiction, but sexual assault or abuse generally refers to any criminal offense in which the defendant subjects the plaintiff to sexual activity that is either coercive or offensive.
 These criminal offenses can range from coerced sexual groping or touching to rape.
 Oregon state law (Or.
 Rev. Stat. § 163.427) defines sexual abuse in the first degree as: “Subjecting another person to sexual contact and: the victim is less than 14 years of age; the victim is subjected to forcible compulsion by the actor; or the victim is incapable of consent by reason of being mentally defective, mentally incapacitated or physically helpless.”
 The state of Oregon categorizes first-degree sexual abuse as a Class B felony, which carries a penalty of 75 months to 10 years imprisonment and up to $250,000 in fines.

 It should be noted, however, that Oregon has 17 different classifications of sexual abuse based on the severity of the given offense.
 If you suffered any type of abuse that was sexual in nature, you have legal options to bring those responsible to justice.
-If you or a loved one experienced any of the following traumatic events, contact our proven Portland sexual abuse lawyers at D’Amore Law Group today:
+If you or a loved one experienced any of the following traumatic events, contact our proven Portland sexual abuse attorney at D’Amore Law Group today:

 - Rape or Attempted Rape: Rape is criminalized in every state and jurisdiction and involves the coerced imposition of sexual intercourse that is not consented to by the victim.